trek-view/basecamp/_posts/2021-07-09-preparing-360-video-upload-street-view-publish-api.md

 One downside of using the `photoSequence` upload is that if one image in the uploaded video fails the Street View server side checks, the entire `photoSequence` will fail.
 As opposed to `photo` upload, where a single photo failure will not result in an entire failure for all photos uploaded in the sequence.

+One final thing to be aware of; the `photoSequence` upload does not allow you to directly assign a `placeID` to photos.
+Thus, this needs to be done manually using the `photo` resource.
+Once the `photoSequence` upload is complete and `photoId`'s are returned, [you can update each `photo` 1-by-1 with the `place` information](https://developers.google.com/streetview/publish/reference/rest/v1/photo/update).

 Ultimately, if you're working with a sequence with more than 30 images, go with the `photoSequence` method (and make sure any bad images are removed before submission to reduce the likelihood of failed checks), otherwise the `photo` approach [described here](/blog/2020/street-view-publish-api-quick-start-guide/) will work just fine.

 ## Coming soon to Map the Paths Uploader...

 <img class="img-fluid" src="/assets/images/blog/2021-07-09/mapthepaths-uploader-spacing-sm.jpg" alt="Map the Paths Uploader image spacing" title="Map the Paths Uploader image spacing" />

-We're planning to offer a choice to users between `photo` and `photoSequence` resources when uploading their final sequences to Google Street View after making any desired edits or deletions.
+We're planning to migrate from `photo` to `photoSequence` when uploading final sequences to Google Street View in the Map the Paths Uploader after making any desired edits or deletions.

-As noted, the Uploader currently only supports the `photo` upload method at present, but if you've got a slightly longer sequence it is worth holding out for a few more weeks when we'll ship the `photoSequence` option in the next version (v0.4) of the [Map the Paths Uploader](https://www.mapthepaths.com/uploader).
+As noted, the Uploader supports the `photo` upload resource at present, but if you've got a slightly longer sequence it is worth holding out for a few more weeks when we'll ship the more stable `photoSequence` approach in the next version (v0.4) of the [Map the Paths Uploader](https://www.mapthepaths.com/uploader).

 [Stay tuned for the announcement by signing up for Trek View updates](https://landing.mailerlite.com/webforms/landing/i5h6l6)!